EOFY offer

 For mobile office setups, time savings come from:

-• Working where the work is: Site offices put you on location without travel between an office and job sites
+• Working where the work is: site offices put you on location without travel between an office and job sites

-• Flexible scheduling: Start earlier or finish later without worrying about travel time
+• Flexible scheduling: start earlier or finish later without worrying about travel time

-• Reduced meeting overhead: Video calls replace time-consuming in-person meetings
+• Reduced meeting overhead: video calls replace time-consuming in-person meetings

-Fewer distractions increase productivity
+Fewer distractions can increase productivity

-• Site offices: Dedicated workspace away from household distractions
+• Site offices: dedicated workspace away from household distractions

-• Home offices: No colleagues dropping by for unplanned chats
+• Home offices: no colleagues dropping by for unplanned chats

-• Flexible locations: Choose quiet environments when you need to concentrate
+• Flexible locations: choose quiet environments when you need to concentrate

 What you need for your mobile office

-• Climate control: Air conditioning and heating for year-round comfort
+• Climate control: air conditioning and heating for year-round comfort

-• Power supply: Generator or mains connection for equipment
+• Power supply: generator or mains connection for equipment

-• Furniture: Desks, chairs, and storage appropriate for your work
+• Furniture: desks, chairs, and storage appropriate for your work

-• Connectivity: Internet connection via fixed line or mobile broadband
+• Connectivity: internet connection via fixed line or mobile broadband

-• Amenities: Access to bathroom facilities, either built-in or nearby
+• Amenities: access to bathroom facilities, either built-in or nearby

-• Quality headset: Communicate clearly even in noisy environments
+• Quality headset: communicate clearly even in noisy environments

-• Security software: Protect devices and customer data from threats
+• Security software: protect devices and customer data from threats

-• Reliable internet: Consider a mobile broadband backup for critical work
+• Reliable internet: consider a mobile broadband backup for critical work

 Online software to make it all go